-Today, Jeremy leads efforts to narrow the digital divide using three strategies:
+In 2019 Hegle co-authored Disconnected: Seven lessons on fixing the digital divide, a layperson’s overview of the digital divide.
+Today, he leads efforts to narrow the digital divide using three strategies:

-- Increasing the supply of low-cost computers.
-Encouraging employers to External Linkdonate their used computers to nonprofit refurbishers, schools and community organizations.
+- Increasing the supply of low-cost computers by encouraging employers to External Linkdonate their used computers to nonprofit refurbishers, schools and community organizations.